 3. Proxy

 Proxy: Provision for proxy as stated in Article II, Section B of the By-Laws shall also apply to Standing Committees and special committees of the College Senate.
+In addition, committee co-chairs or acting co-chairs may designate a proxy from among full or part-time non-committee member meeting attendees.
+In such cases where committee membership is defined by Department or Salary Schedule classification, the designee must be a member of the specified grouping of the person they are filling in for.

 Article II